MicrosoftDocs/dynamics-365-supply-chain-insights/articles/create-collaboration.md

 The "Data shared" tab is very similar to the "Data requested" tab, but there is nothing for you to interact with here.
 This tab only contains information for what data your partner is sharing with you in this collaboration.
 If this partner is involved in other collaborations with you, then they may already be sharing some of the data listed in this tab.

 ## View and add notes
-The "Notes" tab contains notes sent from your partner and yourself.
+The "Notes" tab contains notes sent from your partner and yourself to provide more information such as the purpose of the data collaboration and why or why not some data has been shared.

 ## Respond
 After reviewing a data collaboration request, select "Share data" or "Decline" in the upper right corner to send a response.
 If you decide to decline the collaboration, then the collaboration will be removed from the "Partners' collaborations" tab.
 If the data collaboration was accepted, then a percentage will appear under the "Visibility score" column in the "Partners' collaborations" tab based on how much data you shared in respect to how much data was requested of you.